BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Additional-Effects/Quest-Holograms.md

 #### Item Lines
 A line can also represent a floating item.
 To do so enter the line as 'item:`custom_item`'.
 It will be replaced with the `custom_item` defined in the `items` section.
 If the Item is defined for example as map, a floating map will be seen between two lines of text.
-!!! bug ""
-    **When used by external plugins like BetonQuest, DecentHolograms does not support custom model data in items lines!**

 #### Ranking Holograms
 Holograms created by BetonQuest can rank users by the score of a point.
 Such scoreboards (not to be confused with the